dinakaranonline/blog/_posts/2021-01-23-Dummies-Guide-To-DevSecOps.md

 **7. Some app-level security issues and solutions**

-Some Cloud-related security risks that need  attention
+Some Cloud-related security risks that need  attention.
+Depending on the type of environment, the issues may vary.
+But i'm giving here a brief list so that we get a good understanding of how the process looks and works in action

 - **Risk 1**:   DDOS attack on web applications.
 -    Solution:  Enable WAF and better secure coding practices